Freeze brand: Freeze branding as a painless alternative to mulesing

 Steinfort and others invested in the process have claimed it is less painful and distressing than mulesing to the animals on which it is practiced.
-They argue that affected nerve endings are immediately numbed and that sensation does not return during healing, when a scab forms and is eventually sloughed in 6 to 8 weeks.
+They argue that affected nerve endings are immediately numbed and that sensation does not return during healing when a scab forms and is eventually sloughed in 6 to 8 weeks.
 A 2018 study found behavioral markers indicating pain and distress in lambs who had been steined without analgesic treatment compared to those who had been given analgesics.
 In 2020 a University of Melbourne researcher named Ellen Jongman was commissioned to study the issue by the company Steinfort formed to commercialize his technique, SteinfortAgVet.
-On December 22, 2020 she released preliminary results from her study on the relative pain of mulesing and steining.
+On December 22, 2020, she released preliminary results from her study on the relative pain of mulesing and steining.

 Jongman found that mulesing and steining were equally painful on the day of the procedure but that steined lambs appeared to be in less pain than mulesed lambs on subsequent days.
 Her study tracked and interpreted a series of lamb behaviors like the speed at which it returned to its mother after undergoing either mulesing or steining.
-She called for further research using physiological data such heart rate and blood sampling in addition to behavioral observations.
+She called for further research using physiological data such as heart rate and blood sampling in addition to behavioral observations.
 Jongman's final report was released on January 25, 2021.
-In March of 2021 AWN cut ties with Steinfort and divested from this application of freeze branding.
+In March 2021 AWN cut ties with Steinfort and divested from this application of freeze branding.

-As of July 22, 2021 the position of the RSPCA is that Australian Merino sheep have not been ethically bred, as seen in their susceptibility to flystrike.
-They believe "any painful procedure to change the breech area should only be considered an interim, short-term solution that accompanies a breeding program that focusses on flystrike resistance, and is carried out only where absolutely necessary to manage at-risk sheep."
+As of July 22, 2021, the position of the RSPCA is that Australian Merino sheep have not been ethically bred, as seen in their susceptibility to flystrike.
+They believe "any painful procedure to change the breech area should only be considered an interim, short-term solution that accompanies a breeding program that focusses on flystrike resistance and is carried out only where necessary to manage at-risk sheep".

 Usage

 Horses

 Horses are branded with both the hot-iron and cryogenic techniques.
 Their brands most often denote ownership.
 Owners will generally create a unique brand to identify the horses that belong to a given ranch.
-Freeze brands can also be used to denote a breed in general, or to identify an animal with a specific breed registry.
-The brand is typically placed on a horse's haunches or on its neck, near the crest.
+Freeze brands can also be used to denote a breed in general or to identify an animal with a specific breed registry.
+The brand is typically placed on a horse's haunches or its neck, near the crest.

 Legal Considerations

-In the United States brands applied by any method must often be registered with a state or county office.
-In some jurisdictions it is illegal to brand an animal without first registering the design with a state office.
+In the United States brands applied by any method often must be registered with a state or county office.
+In some jurisdictions, it is illegal to brand an animal without first registering the design with a state office.
 The following table summarizes the legal recognition and requirements for equine freeze brands in the United States: